Multiply–accumulate operation: Fused multiply–add

 Fused multiply–add can usually be relied on to give more accurate results.
 However, William Kahan has pointed out that it can give problems if used unthinkingly.
 If x^{2} − y^{2} is evaluated as ((x × x) − y × y) (following Kahan's suggested notation in which redundant parentheses direct the compiler to round the (x × x) term first) using fused multiply–add, then the result may be negative even when x = y due to the first multiplication discarding low significance bits.
 This could then lead to an error if, for instance, the square root of the result is then evaluated.

 When implemented inside a microprocessor, an FMA can be faster than a multiply operation followed by an add.
 However, standard industrial implementations based on the original IBM RS/6000 design require a 2N-bit adder to compute the sum properly.

 Another benefit of including this instruction is that it allows an efficient software implementation of division (see division algorithm) and square root (see methods of computing square roots) operations, thus eliminating the need for dedicated hardware for those operations.

 Dot product instruction

 Some machines combine multiple fused multiply add operations into a single step, e.g. performing a four-element dot-product on two 128-bit SIMD registers a0×b0 + a1×b1 + a2×b2 + a3×b3 with single cycle throughput.

 Support

 The FMA operation is included in IEEE 754-2008.

-The Digital Equipment Corporation (DEC) VAX's POLY instruction is used for evaluating polynomials with Horner's rule using a succession of multiply and add steps.
-Instruction descriptions do not specify whether the multiply and add are performed using a single FMA step.
-This instruction has been a part of the VAX instruction set since its original 11/780 implementation in 1977.